Jakebobs/deploy-vue/VuePagesTutorial/step2/text.md

     - EsLint : No
     - Vue Devtools: No

 You've now created the boilerplate for our page.
-Let's move on to the next step!
+To make sure our git is up and running properly, upload the vue page to the repo by using:

+1. ` git add . `
+2. ` git commit -m message `
+3. ` git push --set-upstream origin master `

+Authenticate with your username and then use the PAT you created in the previous step as the password.